 A nursing bra is always a great choice during labor when you do not want to be restricted by clothing.
 Chances are that you were already wearing a nursing bra during pregnancy and it is just a continuation of something that is comfortable and familiar.

-The best part about wearing a nursing bra for delivery is when baby comes out, you can easily get your boobs out for baby to latch immediately.
+The best part about wearing a nursing bra for delivery is when baby comes out, you can easily get your breasts out for baby to latch immediately.